Is the smart toy you bought your child for Christmas too clever by half?

 Connected toys are dolls which have access to the internet, which gives them a wide range of functionality.
 One feature in particular stands out to me however, and that is the voice recognition software used.
 The idea is that a child can talk to their doll and ask it questions, the doll will then search the internet and read out the relevant Wikipedia article to answer the child.
 This is completely fine and may even prove to be a good educational tool, however there are a few possible flaws.

-This could be an issue as, in theory, anyone within range of the doll (around 10 metres, according to the doll’s website) may be able to connect to it without a password.
+This could be an issue as, in theory, anyone within range of the doll (around 10 metres) may be able to connect to it without a password.
 All they would have to do is go to their Bluetooth settings and press connect.
 This grants access to the speakers and microphone within the doll and thus creates a medium for conversation.
 This may not be a problem for those living out in the country with a few acres of land between them and the nearest Sainsbury’s, but for those living in an apartment block there is a very real risk that your neighbours could be chatting to your child.*

 This may be enough for you to question your latest Christmas present choice, but for those who are still not sure whether the risk is serious, then there is a second concern.

 Good voice recognition takes a lot of time and testing to create.
 A lot of this happens before the toy is released, but it is an ongoing process, and as such, many companies are recording the conversations between children and their connected toys in order to improve the software.
 This raises serious privacy questions.
 For starters, you may not love the idea of random software engineers listening to your children’s conversations.
 There is also the potential risk of these conversations and the data in them being sold to the highest bidder.

 At the moment, there are a number of questions being asked by privacy groups about this risk and, so far, it is unconfirmed whether the data is being shared with large companies.
 Given the casual approach some companies take to privacy, I wouldn’t be shocked to discover that someone has access to the “private” conversations between children and their toys.